Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

     Program stopped before rule-prequisite checking.
     remake<1>

-Notice that the prompt has incremented to 1 after entering the a command.
+Notice that the prompt has incremented to 1 after entering the command.

 Stepping
 ++++++++